 This field appears if you have selected last finished build with specified tag in the Get artifacts from list.

-This field appears if the dependency has a branch specified in the VCS Root settings.
-Allows setting a branch to limit source builds only to those with the branch.
+This field appears if the dependency has a branch specified in the VCS root settings.
+Allows setting a branch filter to limit source builds only to those in the matching branches.
 If not specified, the default branch is used.
-The logic branch name (shown in the UI for the build) is to be used.
-Patterns are not supported.

 Here you specify the artifacts of the source build to be downloaded and the location on the agent they will be downloaded to before the dependent build starts.